The Perfect After-Work Ride: Ackermann's 50-km Tour from Palma and Why Now Is the Time to Cycle

 If you do not bring your own bike: there are numerous rental companies on the island.
 In Palma the proximity to the Rambla is convenient; there are providers where you can rent road bikes, helmets and optional clip-in shoes.
 Prices start at roughly 50 euros per day including a helmet; for longer stays check for special offers or airline partnerships.
 Some airlines offer free bike carriage under certain conditions.

-The island also has its race calendar: major events like the Gran Fondo Mallorca 312 and Ironman 70.3 attract cyclists.
+The island also has its race calendar: major events like the Gran Fondo Mallorca 312 official site and Ironman 70.3 (Wikipedia) attract cyclists.
 Dates in the 2026 season include late April for the 312 ride and early May for the Ironman half event in Alcúdia – good occasions to structure training plans or set a goal.

 For residents and visitors alike: Mallorca is more than a summer destination.
 The soft rustle of the pines, the evening coolness and the empty roads make the island a small paradise for road cycling in the off-season.
 A practical tip: small groups, consideration for other road users and a check of the weather forecast prevent unpleasant surprises.